Mobike to scrap China user deposit in bike-sharing race

-BEIJING (Reuters) - Mobike, one of the world’s biggest bike-sharing companies, is doing away with deposits for all customers in China, amid fierce battle to win users.
+BEIJING (Reuters) - Mobike, one of the world’s biggest bike-sharing companies, is doing away with deposits for all customers in China, amid a fierce battle to win users.

 Existing users will be able to get refund of their deposits as the company’s service also gets integrated into Meituan platform, Mobike said, after a $2.7 billion takeover of the bike company in April by Meituan, China’s largest provider of on-demand online services.